Time-Saving Dog Kennel Tips

 - Water automation with nipple waterers is a great time-saver.
 The water pipes run outside the containment and the nipple sticks through the pen.
 Fresh water is only a lick away and care for the system is minimal.

 - Include behavior information in your puppy pack.
 The biggest complaints from new owners are house-training, biting and difficulty with routine care, like walking and nail trimming.
 Providing basic and important information avoids unhappy puppy parents.
 Revival has a guide called My Puppy Guide, which goes through the steps of managing a new puppy in your home for the first 30 to 60 days.
 It is written specifically for owners who are guiding a new puppy through the new home process.
+In addition, the book Your Pandemic Puppy is written by Dr. Marty Greer and is designed to help families and puppy's adjust to changes and a new home.

 Thinking outside the box, you can save yourself valuable time.
 Try implementing some of these tips in your facility and see how much time you can save!
 Let us know if you have other time-saving tips.